bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                  UID for the list of existing devices in RE Worker namespace.
 Similar to **plans_allowed_uid**.

+              **'run_list_uid'** - UID of the list of the active runs.
+Monitor this UID and load the updated list of active runs once the UID is changed.

               **manager_state**: *str*
                   state of RE Manager.
 Supported states: